 - Remove the water and let the carrots and zucchini rest on a paper towel.

-- Mix the mambá with the soy and vinegar.
+- Mix the mambá with the soy sauce and vinegar.

-- Place the zucchini and carrot in a bowl, add the dressing.
+- Place the zucchini and carrot in a bowl, mix dressing in.

 - Chill.
 When it's time to serve sprinkle with the chopped peanuts